Getting Started in Racing

-This page provides basic information about how to get started in motorcycle racing in Ireland but provides specific information for potential new competitors who would be applying to become a competitor through an affiliated club of the Motorcycle Union of Ireland Ulster Centre (MCUI uc).
+This page provides basic information for riders on how to get started in motorcycle racing in Ireland, concentrating on information for new competitors who would be applying to become a competitor through an affiliated club of the Motorcycle Union of Ireland Ulster Centre (MCUI uc).

 The Club secretary or Race secretary are usually the first point of contact.